tmkhang1999/tmkhang1999/README.md

 * **Data Science**

-  > I. Data Analytics and Data Visualization.
+  > Data Analytics and Data Visualization

-  > II.
-ETL, NLP and ML pipelines.
+  > ETL, NLP and ML pipelines

 <!--
 **tmkhang1999/tmkhang1999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.